 - High-resolution image visual display for interpretation.

-- Temperature range set to cover temperatures within the range of human emissions (20-45 0C).
+- Imager temperature range set to cover temperatures within the range of human emissions (20-45 0C).

 - Precision autofocus of the infrared image is recommended.

-- Ability to archive images for future reference and image comparison at same patient positioning and distance from the camera.
+- Ability to archive images for future reference and image comparison at same patient positioning and distance from the imager.

 - Software manipulation of the images should be maintained within strict parameters to ensure that the original qualities of the images are not compromised.